dmh2000/ApiGenNodeHack/README.md

 - as mentioned above, the axios standalone file did not work, so instead just require axios in 'prefix.js' and that seems to be enough for that.
 - the sigV4Client.js files assumes it is running in a browser and it creates and uses an anchor element to parse a URL and extract the hostname.
 That is fixed by adding a simple dummy document object in 'prefix.js' that handles what the sgiV4Client.js file wants.
 It is exported in _suffix.js_ so it is accessible in the

+You might need to modify the _include.sh or include.cmd_ file if your application uses other AWS API features.
+The generator may add more or fewer files depending on what you use.
+If it does, just recreate the _include_ script using this one as a pattern.
+You can cd into the apiGate-js-sdk directory, do a _find -name \*.js_ to get a list of the files that you can patch into the \*include\* script. **Hey, I told you this was a hack**.

 ## Usage